openfaas/workshop/lab8.md

  ![](./screenshot/prometheus_firing.png)

-Now you can verify using `$ docker ps` that new instances of `func_nodeinfo` got spawned.
+Now you can verify using `$ docker ps` that new replicas of `func_nodeinfo` got spawned.
 Which also concludes this lab on auto-scaling.

 You can return to the [main page](./README.md).